beyond-all-reason/spring/rts/lib/mimalloc/readme.md

   support for larger server programs.

 The [documentation](https://microsoft.github.io/mimalloc) gives a full overview of the API.
 You can read more on the design of _mimalloc_ in the [technical report](https://www.microsoft.com/en-us/research/publication/mimalloc-free-list-sharding-in-action) which also has detailed benchmark results.

 Enjoy!

 ### Branches

-* `master`: latest stable release.
+* `master`: latest stable release (based on `dev-slice`).
 * `dev`: development branch for mimalloc v1.
+Use this branch for submitting PR's.
-* `dev-slice`: development branch for mimalloc v2 with a new algorithm for managing internal mimalloc pages.
+* `dev-slice`: development branch for mimalloc v2.
+This branch is downstream of `dev`.

 ### Releases

-Note: the `v2.x` beta has a new algorithm for managing internal mimalloc pages that tends to use reduce memory usage and fragmentation compared to mimalloc `v1.x` (especially for large workloads).
+Note: the `v2.x` version has a new algorithm for managing internal mimalloc pages that tends to use reduce memory usage and fragmentation compared to mimalloc `v1.x` (especially for large workloads).
 Should otherwise have similar performance (see [below](#performance)); please report if you observe any significant performance regression.

+* 2022-04-14, `v1.7.6`, `v2.0.6`: fix fallback path for aligned OS allocation on Windows, improve Windows aligned allocation even when compiling with older SDK's, fix dynamic overriding on macOS Monterey, fix MSVC C++ dynamic overriding, fix warnings under Clang 14, improve performance if many OS threads are created and destroyed, fix statistics for large object allocations, using MIMALLOC_VERBOSE=1 has no maximum on the number of error messages, various small fixes.

+* 2022-02-14, `v1.7.5`, `v2.0.5` (alpha): fix malloc override on
+  Windows 11, fix compilation with musl, potentially reduced committed memory, add `bin/minject` for Windows, improved wasm support, faster aligned allocation, various small fixes.

 * 2021-11-14, `v1.7.3`, `v2.0.3` (beta): improved WASM support, improved macOS support and performance (including M1), improved performance for v2 for large objects, Python integration improvements, more standard